polent/b/content/blog/CraftinganEffectiveExperiencePipeline/CraftinganEffectiveExperiencePipeline.md

 ## Key Components of the Pipeline

-- design system managers: Central to the pipeline, a design system ensures consistency and scalability.
+- Design System Managers: Central to the pipeline, a design system ensures consistency and scalability.
 It includes reusable components and guidelines that save time and enhance user experiences.
 - Collaboration and Communication: Cross-functional teams must work closely, sharing insights and feedback to refine the user experience continually.
 - Agile Methodology: Adopting agile practices allows for flexibility and rapid iteration, essential for responding to user needs and market changes.